 - The Best Flight Simulator Instruments and Switches in 2021

 - Other Great Flight Simulator Hardware in 2021

 - The Best Flight Simulator Books in 2021

 Flight Simulators are not only fun to use, they also offer a tremendously valuable tool during flight training and beyond.
 A flight simulator can be a great tool when learning to fly; for example, it gives you the opportunity to practice maneuvers and procedures at home, saving you a lot of money on fuel, aircraft rent and instructor fees!

-In this guide, we will share some of the best hardware, software and books to enhance your flight simulation experience and training!
+We have written numerous articles about flight simulators before, but in this guide, we’ll dive deeper into some of the best flight simulator software and hardware.
+At the end, we’ll also list some interesting books to enhance your flight simulation experience and training!

-To start flying with a simulator you will need the right software.
+To start your virtual flying adventures, you will need the right flight simulator software.
 These days you have the choice between various flight simulator software, but two software packages remain the most obvious and best choice: Microsoft Flight Simulator and X-Plane.